 Since 1 January 2009, foreign capital projects and investors are free from paying the withholding tax.
-However, they are subject to corporate income tax or personal income tax as described in Sections 16.3 above and 16.9 hereunder as the case may be.
+However, they are subject to corporate income tax or personal income tax as described in Section 16.3 above and Section 16.9 hereunder as the case may be.

 Export Tax, Import Tax

-Vietnam is now adjusting its import and export tariffs in order to promote export and to fulfill the international commitments to cut down import duties and remove non-tariff barriers in line with ASEAN economic agreements, ASEAN – China economic agreements, ASEAN – Japan and Vietnam – Japan comprehensive economic partnership agreements, ASEAN – Korea economic agreement and Vietnam – Korea FTA, agreement establishing ASEAN – Australia – New Zealand free trade area, ASEAN – India economic agreements, Vietnam – EAEU FTA, Vietnam – EU FTA, Trans-Pacific Partnership Agreement, and agreements with other international trade organizations.
+Vietnam is now adjusting its import and export tariffs in order to promote export and to fulfill the international commitments to cut down import duties and remove non-tariff barriers in line with ASEAN economic agreements, ASEAN – China economic agreements, ASEAN – Japan and Vietnam – Japan comprehensive economic partnership agreements, ASEAN – Korea economic agreement and Vietnam – Korea FTA, agreement establishing ASEAN – Australia – New Zealand free trade area, ASEAN – India economic agreements, Vietnam – EAEU FTA, Vietnam – Chile FTA, Vietnam – EU FTA, Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), Vietnam – UK FTA, Regional Comprehensive Economic Partnership (RCEP) Agreement, and agreements with other international trade organizations.

 According to the LI and the Law on Import/Export Tax, foreign capital projects and foreign investors to PPP contracts or BCCs are exempted from duties imposed on the goods which they import to create their fixed assets, including:

-(iv) Imports and exports in duty-free luggage quotas for people on exit or entry stipulated by the Government.
+- Imports and exports in duty-free luggage quotas for people on exit or entry stipulated by the GoV.

-(f) Raw materials and other materials imported for performing BOT, BTO and BT projects.
+- Raw materials and other materials imported for performing BOT, BTO and BT projects;

 The said tax exemptions will also apply to cases of expanding the scale of a project and of replacing and renewing technology.